goldinvo/goldinvo.github.io/src/content/cooking/staples/bread/cream-biscuits.md

 - 350 g **heavy cream**; ~½ stick melted **butter** (divided)
 - *Serving Suggestion:* [Sausage Gravy](../../sauces-condiments/sausage-gravy)

 Whisk dry ingredients together.
 Stir in heavy cream and a heavy dash of melted butter until combined.
 Gently knead on a floured worktop only until uniform.
+It should not be sticky at this point.
 Press/roll the dough into a thick sheet and cut into biscuits.
 Brush with remaining butter and bake for about 15 minutes at 425ºF until risen and lightly colored.